 Phil Smith is the National Field Director for The Concord Coalition.
 Founded in 1992, the coalition's nonpartisan mission is to encourage fiscal responsibility and help educate the public about the federal budget and the need to protect our children and future generations from excessive government debt.
 It was founded by former US Senators Paul Tongas (D-MA) and Warren Rudman (R-NH).

-On Capitol Hill and across the nation, Mr. Smith often delivers speeches to a range of political and civic organizations, colleges, universities, and financial planning groups.
-He works extensively with the media having appeared on most major television and radio networks including CNN, CNNfn, PBS, NPR, CNBC, C-span, the BBC and CTV (Canadian Television).
+With more than two decades of experience at The Concord Coalition, Phil has helped conduct countless seminars, congressional and presidential town hall meetings, and public policy initiatives.
+He has traveled to all 50 states and often delivers speeches to a range of political and civic organizations, colleges, universities, and financial planning groups.
+He works extensively with the media including appearances on most major television and radio networks such as CNN, FOX, PBS, NPR, CNBC, C-span, the BBC and CTV (Canadian Television).

 In addition to his career at the Concord Coalition, Phil served as the Chief Operating Officer for two state government agencies in Georgia: The Department of Community Affairs and the Technical College System of Georgia.
 He also served on the Washington staff of the late US Representative Doug Barnard, and the state capitol staff of several state representatives and senators in Atlanta.

 Phil received gubernatorial appointments to the boards of directors of the Georgia Humanities Council and the Georgia Children and Youth Coordinating Council.
 He is a 2011 graduate of Leadership Atlanta where he currently serves as an officer on the board of trustees.
 He is a 2006 graduate of Leadership Georgia where he also served on their board of trustees.